 Locad Can Help You Face Your Challenges

-It’s already hard enough to navigate a pandemic, while trying to run your E-Commerce store and try to keep your customers happy.
+It’s already hard enough to navigate a pandemic while trying to run your E-Commerce store and try to keep your customers happy.
 You don’t want to have to worry about the fulfillment side of things right now.
 You just want it all to be effortless, so you can focus on navigating and growing.
 But this is the state of the world right now, and everyone is facing the same issues; it’s getting harder and more expensive to ship and distribute.
 This is why you need Locad.
 We are a platform for multi-channel fulfillment, on-demand warehousing, with a powerful distribution network for your business.
 Whether you're just selling on your own website, or you’re relying on a shop system such as Shopify or Woo, or if you’re on a marketplace such as Amazon or Lazada.
 It doesn’t matter.
-We can offer the efficient tools to deliver a best-in-class customer experience.
+We can offer efficient tools to deliver a best-in-class customer experience.

-Locad offers supply chain as a service.
+Locad offers a supply chain as a service.
 Our product is a holistic and simple technology platform to manage the backend infrastructure of your E-Commerce.
 We can work across your multiple sales channels and consolidate your inventory pool, so you can have a birds-eye view of your stock.
 You’ll have real-time visibility of sales, inventory, and your KPIs.
-Then, our distributed fulfillment network brings stock closer to customers, shortening that last mile, making your delivery faster and more cost effective.
+Then, our distributed fulfillment network brings stock closer to customers, shortening that last mile, making your delivery faster and more cost-effective.
 Finally, our on-demand fulfillment capacity makes it easier to expand your business and explore international markets.

-Granted, you do have the option of leveraging the fulfillment capacities of the big marketplaces such as Amazon, Shopee, Zalora, etc…, but that leaves you entirely dependent on a platform that controls the front-end customer-facing side of your business, and the back-end infrastructure.
+Granted, you do have the option of leveraging the fulfillment capacities of the big marketplaces such as Amazon, Shopee, Zalora, etc, but that leaves you entirely dependent on a platform that controls the front-end customer-facing side of your business, and the back-end infrastructure.
 And that still doesn’t solve the ongoing challenge of omnichannel distribution; inventory management across multiple platforms.
 After all, this is YOUR business on the line, and the big operators are only looking out for their profit, not yours.

-Our solution works for you and your brand, and our interests are aligned with your growth, and the success of your business.
+Our solution works for you and your brand, and our interests are aligned with your growth and the success of your business.
 This is already a trying time, and we’re still all getting used to what the future holds.
 While you’re holding down the front end and winning over customers, let us handle the back-end infrastructure and help you deliver results and speedy deliveries.